~~~~~~~~~~

 The Eloy have also developed, and commonly use, a complex code of insect and bird calls to signal and warn each other of approaching dangers."

-“The Eloy see all things in life as they relate to nature and to the natural cycle of life.
+Worldview: “The Eloy see all things in life as they relate to nature and to the natural cycle of life.
 This cyclical worldview seems to be integrated into all aspects of the Eloy’s daily life.

 An example of this worldview is the Eloy encampment.
 The camp will always be set in a circular pattern, with the shelters of individual families arranged facing inwards, towards the open communal space traditionally left in the center.
 This space is used for ritual, ceremonial and public functions, as well as a protective refuge for the tribe’s most valuable animals should danger threaten.